There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 2 core unit in the Geographical Sciences; Human Geography and Planning; Environmental Geography and Planning major sequences
+- Level 2 core unit in the Geographical Sciences; Applied Human Geography; Environmental Geography and Planning; Geographical and Spatial Science; Social and Environmental Sustainability major sequences

 - Level 2 elective

-- Students are able to (1) describe relationships between bio-physical, economic, social and political processes that shape landscapes across time and space; (2) apply a range of field techniques to deconstruct and interpret individual components of a landscape to accurately describe their form and characteristics; (3) analyse data from the individual component analysis to provide an integrated assessment of landscape characteristics and processes; and (4) summarise field work observations to present a synthesise report of issues identified in the field trip.
+Students are able to (1) describe relationships between bio-physical, economic, social and political processes that shape landscapes across time and space; (2) apply a range of field techniques to deconstruct and interpret individual components of a landscape to accurately describe their form and characteristics; (3) analyse qualitative and quantitative primary and secondary data to address a defined brief; and (4) collaboratively synthesise field-based observations to present a creative, analytical report.